pkiel/deep-learning-coral-analysis/README.md

 The resulting predictions are saved in the [test](test) directory.

-## Estimating the calcification rate
+## Estimating the Calcification Rate

 In order to estimate the calcification rate of a given slice, the boundaries present in the slice must first be calculated using the [predict.py](predict.py) script.
 To see what command line arguments are available, run